 How to Install Self-Leveling Cement over Plywood Subfloors?

 If you’re remodeling a home or business and want to upgrade to an elegant, polished concrete floor, it’s probably easier and more affordable than you think.
-If you’ve got a plywood subfloor, like many buildings do, you can leave it in place and apply self-leveling concrete directly on top of it.
-Once the plywood subfloor is covered, just apply the finish you want to achieve the desired look.
+If you’ve got a plywood subfloor, as many buildings do, you can leave it in place and apply self-leveling concrete directly on top of it.
+Once the plywood subfloor is covered, apply the finish you want to achieve the desired look.
 You can also use self-leveling concrete on plywood as an underlayment for other types of floor coverings, such as carpet or tile.

 What Is Self-Leveling Concrete?